ppngskrn/DataScienceMLProject/README.md

 ╰(*°▽°*)╯

-B) Don't forget to change the file path in the code to match with the folder you put the downloaded file
+B) Don't forget to change the file path in the code to match with the folder you put the downloaded file.
+I will comment the variable that define the path so you will get an error to go change it.

 (´▽`ʃ♡ƪ)